-The AKI is part of the ArtEZ Institute of the Arts, but also greatly values its autonomy as a small academy: Education has to be created on the work floor and stem from the initiative taken by instructors and students, and be dictated as little as possible by established educational systems.
-The AKI is small but comprehensive, with workshops for metal, plastics, silk-screening, printing, ceramics and wood working.
-It has large format plotters, laser cutters, 3D printers, a fully equipped video and photo studio and even an old-school darkroom.
+The AKI is part of the ArtEZ Institute of the Arts, but also greatly values its autonomy as a small academy: Education has to be created on the work floor and stem from the initiative taken by instructors and students and be dictated as little as possible by established educational systems.
+The AKI is small but comprehensive, with workshops for metal, plastics, silk-screening, printing, ceramics, and woodworking.
+It has large format plotters, laser cutters, 3D printers, a fully equipped video, and photo studio and even an old-school darkroom.
 There are also artist studios and exhibition galleries.
 It is nearly perfect, but if a student still needs something else, we are happy to try and find a solution.

-The two programmes offered by the AKI, Fine Art and Crossmedia Design, have each been ranked as a ‘top-rated programme’ in the independent ‘Keuzegids’ guide to Dutch higher education.
-While we appreciate this, we do not believe that excellence is determined by forms or statistics.
 We expect all students to aspire to their own form of excellence and we encourage this by giving them a great deal of freedom, while at the same time preventing a lack of commitment; we expect passion and purposefulness from every student.
 The academy is a school, but it’s also a way of life.
 See also: This is the AKI.

 The AKI is in the city of Enschede, far removed from the urban conurbation that is the Randstad.
 We think it’s a perfect location, well away from hectic city life, providing ample space for concentrating on your work.
 Plato described the academy as a walled garden, where you can hear the noise from outside but students and teachers can still focus on their work.
-Nestled in that garden, you are surrounded by possibilities, insights and cultures – but only to the extent useful, since you have work to do.
+Nestled in that garden, you are surrounded by possibilities, insights, and cultures – but only to the extent useful, since you have work to do.

 An added benefit of Enschede is that the cost of living is cheaper here, which can easily save you 150 euros per month compared to other college towns.
 What’s more, Enschede has been generally considered the best college town for many years.
 Students also have the option of working together with students at the University of Technology, Saxion University and the Conservatory.
 See also: Enschede Innovates

 We welcome students coming from most levels of secondary education to take an entrance exam.
-What we look at most is your motivation, individuality and baggage.
+What we look at most is your motivation, individuality, and baggage.
 In certain cases, students may be enrolled in the second year of college.
 See also our Crossmedia Design Admission Procedure

 Profile.
 Crossmedia Design is a programme closely attuned to developments in the designer profession (and preferably one step ahead of them).
 Because the boundaries between design disciplines continue to shift and blur, Crossmedia Design is a broad-based programme, in which you assimilate all facets of design, forms of expression and media.
 You will be challenged to master this quickly growing spectrum of possibilities in order to position yourself in the field.
-This requires knowledge, skill and expertise, along with a professional attitude and distinctive style.
+This requires knowledge, skill, and expertise, along with a professional attitude and a distinctive style.

 Knowledge.
-Students in Crossmedia Design leave with a well-equipped tool kit: from typography to interaction design, from generating images (photography/film and illustration/animation) to editing, from concept development to software expertise, from printing to social media.
+Students in Crossmedia Design leave with a well-equipped tool kit: from typography to interaction design, from generating images (photography/film and illustration/animation) to editing, from concept development to software expertise, from print to social media.
 Theory and practice are presented as an integrated whole as much as possible, with the underlying theory being addressed as students are working on their projects.
 The products they make in the process include: